seunggin/imageCutter/README.md

 ./imageCutter 150-200 300-400 500-600

-put the source image files on ./sourcedata directory
+You must make an sourcedata directory put the source image files on ./sourcedata directory

-and the results will come out in ./resultdata
+You must make an resultdata directory and the results will come out in ./resultdata